7 Reasons You Should Visit Obidos, Portugal

 The most useful use of an old Church

-Old churches dating to a hundred years and rock-solid stone rooms are converted into bookshops in Obidos, accommodating a humungous collection of books of all kinds.
+If the smell of old books lifts your senses, Obidos is nothing less than a book spa.
+Old churches dating back a hundred years and rock-solid stone rooms are converted into bookshops in Obidos, accommodating a humungous collection of books of all kinds.
+This is a good enough reason to spend days in the town reading through the stunning collection placed in the most exclusive setting.

-Look up the Literary Man Hotel that accommodates more than 50000 books, a stack at every corner you walk through.
+Besides, you could live in a hotel made of books when in Obidos!
+Look up the Literary Man Hotel, which accommodates more than 50,000 books, with a stack at every corner you walk through.

 3. Sip On Ginja Served In Chocolate Cups